CivetWang/IncomeStudy/README.md

 # IncomeStudy
 # Doing-Data Science - Case Study 02
  <ol>
-<li>The case study is meant to study the Beers dataset which contains a list of 2410 US craft beers and the Breweries dataset which contains 558 US breweries.
+<li>The case study is meant to study the employer list dataset which contains a list of 870 employers' information and key factor.
-<li>The target is to find relationship and classification between different variable, location or breweries.
+<li>The target is to identify the top three factors that contribute to turnover.
-<li>Form  《IncomeStudy.html》, youn would be able to find and follow our thought and discovery based of Indian Pale Ales and other kinds of Ales.
+<li>Form  《IncomeStudy.html》, youn would be able to find and follow  thought and discovery based of how the employer population spreads and behavier.(May require downliad.)
-<li>If there is any further question , feel free to email us at:
+<li>If there is any further question , feel free to email at:

 <Br/>Lihao Wang:  harrywang@smu.edu